The worst and best airlines for vegan food can break – or make – a vegan’s holidays!

 When it comes to vegan options, Air France’s website uses the term vegetarian (no dairy or eggs).
 Typical meals will include a combination of flavoured rice, black lentils and potatoes or a vegan omelette with tomato sauce and a dark chocolate torte for dessert.
 Of course, the wine of your choice is de rigueur.

 Loads of great options abound!
-Roasted cauliflower, red peppers and tomatoes are accompanied by fresh hers and spinach noodles with olive oil, bread and a vegan pastry for dessert.
+Roasted cauliflower, red peppers and tomatoes are accompanied by fresh herbs and spinach noodles with olive oil, bread and a vegan pastry for dessert.
 Or perhaps you’ll get to try a veggie kebab with some dolma – a.k.a. vine leaves stuffed with rice and spices.

 This is definitely one of the best airlines for vegan food, ever!
 Emirates has a great overall reputation and will be sure to delight you with some innovative vegan cuisine, like vegan lasagne with spinach and vegetables and a forest berry compote for dessert, or even better, Middle Eastern mezze like baba ganoush, hummus and falafel!